Chris Welsh: Playing career

 Welsh was drafted by the New York Yankees in the 24th round of the 1976 amateur draft; however, he did not sign.
 In 1977, he was drafted again by the Yankees in the 21st round.
 He then went on to play for former Yankees Class AAA organization, the Columbus Clippers.
 On March 31, 1981, Welsh was involved in a six-player trade with Ruppert Jones, Joe Lefebvre, and Tim Lollar to the San Diego Padres for Jerry Mumphrey and John Pacella.
 In his rookie season with the Padres in 1981, Welsh pitched 123.7 innings while compiling a 6-7 record and a 3.78 ERA.
 He pitched four complete games—two of which were shutouts.
-After two years with the Padres, he was purchased by the Montreal Expos.
+After two years with the Padres, Welsh was purchased by the Montreal Expos.
 He was then traded on November 7, 1984, to the Texas Rangers for Dave Hostetler.
 With the Rangers, he posted a 2–5 record with an ERA of 4.13.
-On April 4, 1986, Welsh signed as a free agent with the Cincinnati Reds, and he was released by the team at the conclusion of the season on November 12.
+On April 4, 1986, Welsh signed as a free agent with the Cincinnati Reds, and he was released by the team after the conclusion of the season, on November 12.

 Welsh was known for an unusual pitching delivery in which he would "straight-arm" the ball; he extended his left arm and pitched the ball sidearm with the arm almost completely straight and little to no bending of his elbow.

 Broadcasting career

 Welsh has been the Bally Sports Ohio TV color analyst for the Cincinnati Reds since 1993, teaming with long-time sportscaster George Grande until Grande's retirement in 2009 to form the longest-running TV broadcasting partnership in team history.
 During broadcasts, he commonly jokes about his playing career being nothing more than mediocre.
 Also, he is known as "The Crafty Left-Hander" because of his unconventional throwing motion.
 His current broadcast partner is John Sadak.

-On May 4, 2018, Welsh coined the phrase "Pac-Man Ball" to describe a high and inside fastball thrown by Cincinnati Reds pitcher Sal Romano to Lewis Brinson of the Miami Marlins.
-Welsh compared the movement of the pitch to the Namco video game character, Pac-Man, as it "ate up Brinson's fingers" in a way reminiscent of the video-game character.